lweeldre/Weeldreyer-Data-Science-Portfolio/MLStreamlitApp/README.md

 - Upload your own CSV dataset
 - Use built-in datasets (Penguins, Iris, Breast Cancer)

-### Data Preprocessing
-- Automatic handling of missing values (rows with missing data are removed)
-- Categorical variables are encoded using one-hot encoding

 ### Model Selection

 The app includes the following supervised machine learning models: